 Now I wear corsets from time to time if I feel the need to squeeze out extra water from my midsection, but I will probably never return to the days of wearing corsets for many hours, driving to work in pain because a metal boning was jabbing me in the rib, sweating profusely under nice clothing, and dealing with skin around my midsection which was constantly macerated, lighter in pigment, and showing signs of skin breakdown.

-I know you ladies want to slim down the midsection, but please be careful when you wear corsets!
+I know many of you want to slim down the midsection, but please be careful when you wear corsets!
 It isn’t worth ruining your skin and compressing organs to wear these torture devices for extended periods of time.
 Give your skin and your torso a rest in between the sessions during which you are training your waist.
-I recommend wearing corsets for a 4 hour stretch.
+I recommend wearing corsets for no more than a 4 hour stretch.

 You can find some very pretty corsets online, but I have a couple of favorites, one of which can be found on this link: